Langham, Saskatchewan: Activities

 The Summer Activities Program occurs around town from early July until late August.
 Sporting, crafting, and social events happen throughout the summer.
 Community sport activities include hockey, curling, figure skating, soccer, softball, and slow-pitch.
 Langham is also home to a splash pad.

 Churches

 Langham offers one of the highest numbers of churches per capita in Canada.
 Churches in Langham include the St. Mark Catholic Church, Knox United Church, Langham Mennonite Fellowship (formerly Zoar Mennonite Church), Langham Evangelical Bible Church, First Sask.
 Lutheran Church, and the Emmanuel Church.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Langham had a population of 1518 living in 554 of its 589 total private dwellings, a change of from its 2016 population of 1496.
 With a land area of 4.27 km2, it had a population density of in 2021.

 Geography

-Communities that surround Langham include Dalmeny, Borden, Martensville, Warman, Saskatoon, and Sarilia Country Estates, located approximately 6 miles north, along the Saskatchewan River.
+Communities that surround Langham include Dalmeny, Borden, Martensville, Warman, Saskatoon, and Sarilia Country Estates, located approximately 6 miles north, along the South Saskatchewan River.